1 Painting with Jolie/Davis Paint/Annie Sloan US/Chalk Paint

 Easy to maintain and repair.
 If any damage to the surface should occur, it can be easily touched up.
 Remove the wax from the area where the booboo occurred with low odor mineral spirits (use the kind in the metal can, not the “safe” alternative in the plastic container).
 This will not remove the paint.
 Re-wax and it’s good as new again in a couple of minutes.

 Should the wax wear away in high use areas (flatware drawer front, kitchen table, etc.), it can be re-waxed quickly and easily.
 How often do you need to re-wax?
 If the surface looks dull or doesn’t feel as smooth as it once did, try buffing with a buffing brush.
 If the sheen doesn’t return, it’s time to re-wax.
 You do not need to do everything, only the areas where the wax has worn down.

 Once cured, wax is food safe and non-toxic.

 Although wax dries hard, it isn’t as hard or thick as a varnish so you need be aware that there can be some on-going maintenance that you wouldn’t have with a varnish (unless damage occurs).

-Dark and Black wax do not touch up easily—you will see overlap marks and where you’ve stopped and started your application.
-Washing dark waxes surfaces can wear away areas of the dark wax causing the surface to look uneven.
-Dark and Black wax can transfer onto your clothing as it doesn’t dry as hard as the clear and when warmed (by rubbing for example) can transfer more easily making it not the most practical choice for highly used areas like kitchen tables and cabinets.
+Keep in mind that colored wax do not touch up easily—you will see overlap marks and where you’ve stopped and started your application.
+Washing colored waxed surfaces can wear away areas of the colored wax causing the surface to look uneven.
+Brown and Black wax can transfer onto your clothing as it doesn’t dry as hard as the clear and when warmed (by rubbing for example) can transfer more easily making it not the most practical choice for highly used areas like kitchen tables and cabinets.
 We don’t personally every recommend colored waxes for high use surfaces such as kitchen cabinets and tables.
 ONLY use CLEAR WAX for HIGH USE AREAS.